Dominican White Rice (Arroz Blanco)

 Water - Rice Ratio

-• You have different ratios for any different rice dish.
-The ratio for white rice is 1:1.5.
-Which means for 1 cup of rice, you add 1.5 cups of water.
+• You have different ratios for different rice dishes.
+The ratio for white rice is 1:1.5, which means for 1 cup of rice, you add 1.5 cups of water.
 For other rice dishes, like Moro, the ratio is 1:1

 Rice Portions